rsameni/BSSLecture/README.md

 ![image](https://user-images.githubusercontent.com/61863714/140797943-f5446c9a-0ea3-4851-be13-deac4ebdc244.png)

 From the diagonal matrix D, we can visually confirm that the manual and MATLAB computations of the two eigenvalues are equal to be 1.6972 and 5.3028.
-However, we need to confirm that the eigenvectors from MATLAB are within the null space vectors that are manually calculated.
+However, we need to confirm that the eigenvectors from MATLAB, [0.2898 -0.9571] and [-0.9571 -0.2898], are within the null space vectors that are manually calculated.
 The confirmation is below:

 ![image](https://user-images.githubusercontent.com/61863714/140797310-90d3a714-3f0b-4038-9117-b4da195dd91c.png)